Boomaa23/Note2JPG/README.md

 More information on all parameters can be found [here](https://github.com/Boomaa23/Note2JPG/blob/master/src/main/java/com/boomaa/note2jpg/config/Parameter.java)

 ## Config JSON
-If you want to store configs without passing them through each time, create a JSON called `config.json` in your root directory.
+If you want to store configs without passing them through each time, modify the `config.json` file in your root directory.
 Use keys as listed in the table above.
-If you would like a template generated, pass `--genconfig`.
-The application will stop after generating the config file.

 ## Integration
 ### Google
 You will need to provide your own `.json` private key and service account ID for Google integration.
 The private key should be renamed to `GoogleSvcAcctPrivateKey.json`.
-The account ID can either be provided through `--gacctid` or through the config JSON.

 ### NEO
 NEO integration requires that you set a NEO username and password each time through `--neo` or through the NEO keys in the config JSON.
-The default class ID can be overridden by `--classid` or through the config JSON.